NKKhosa/group_14_project/README.md

 ## Data
 - Credit score data set with 28 columns was sourced from kaggle.
+- Data is divided further into smaller sets inorder to accomplish better results.
+- Using this metadata we will generate our hypothesis and by using that we will acieve our conclusions.

 ## Proposed findings and a hypothesis of results
 Credit scores are a universal metric, used by companies and individuals alike, in various areas of life to make decisions.
 With this dataset, we hope to perform a deep learning classification analysis of the data to determine whether we can predict if an individual will have a good or bad credit score based on the input features provided.

+A credit score can considerably influence your economic existence.
+It plays a key function in a lender's decision to offer you credit.
+People accompanying credit scores beneath 640, e.g., are mainly deliberate expected subprime borrowers.
+Lending organizations frequently charge interest on subprime mortgages at a rate above a unoriginal mortgage so that offset themselves for bearing more risk.
+They grant permission likewise demand a smaller compensation term or a co-cosigner for borrowers accompanying a low credit score.

 ## Machine Learning Model
 As also visualized in the Data_pipeline.png flowchart in the Resourcecs/ folder, we will create a supervised deep learning model to classify the individuals in into 2 groups:
 - Good credit, and
 - Bad credit

+## Additional research approach:

+Further more we will attempt to evaluate how likely the customer will get the approval of the loan on the basis credit score.

 ### Input Features
 - Month